Part of the AI CMO Guide · Updated June 2026

 Category 2: Flexible agent platforms

 General-purpose agent platforms with CMO-specific configurations.
 Lindy CMO Agent is the most credible entry.
-Crew AI and AutoGen exist but require more engineering effort and aren't really 'products' for marketers — they're frameworks.
+Crew AI and AutoGen exist but require more engineering effort and aren't really products for marketers: they're frameworks.

 Best for: Technically curious teams that want configurability without going full DIY.
 Companies with non-standard marketing motions.